unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 # be ones that it would generate, except for pasts listed in <retain> elements such as
 # coll/de__PHONEBOOK.txt, coll/de_.txt, etc.
 #
-# Before this step, make any necessary changes to
+# Before running Ant to regenerate the data, make any necessary changes to the
-# build-icu-data.xml$TOOLS_ROOT/cldr/cldr-to-icu/ to add new locales, etc.
+# build-icu-data.xml file, such as adding new locales etc.

-cd $TOOLS_ROOT/cldr/cldr-to-icu/
+cd $TOOLS_ROOT/cldr/cldr-to-icu
 CLDR_DIR=$CLDR_TMP_DIR/production ant -f build-icu-data.xml | tee /tmp/cldr-newData-builddataLog.txt

 # 5. Check which data files have modifications, which have been added or removed